Red Sox vs. Yankees Player Props Betting Odds

-Rafael Devers and Gleyber Torres are among the players with prop bets on the table when the Boston Red Sox and the New York Yankees play at Fenway Park on Friday (at 7:10 PM ET).
+Oddsmakers have listed player props for Gleyber Torres and others when the Boston Red Sox host the New York Yankees at Fenway Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!